IP Access rules

 Requests containing certain attack patterns in the

 User-Agentfield are checked before being processed by the general firewall pipeline.
 Therefore, such requests are blocked before any allowlist logic takes place.
-When this occurs, firewall events downloaded from the API show
+When this occurs, security events downloaded from the API show

 security_leveland action as